Estimated Reading Time: 15 minutes

 Following years of hard work, retiring brings you the well-earned rewards of freedom and time.
 There are endless things you can do in this new life stage, from learning a skill to exploring unfamiliar places, making it a joyous period.
+In fact, many of the world's oldest celebrities are well over 90 years old and still going strong to this day!

 However, deciding what to do with this new freedom can be difficult for some.
 The sudden expanse of time can be slightly overwhelming but is not something you should be intimidated by.